 The $95 annual fee is waived the first year.
 I like this.
 And of course, no foreign transaction fee is always appealing.
 This perk seems to be a trend recently, and I’m not complaining.
 FTF’s are bogus.

 Ultimate Rewards points are the most valuable points, in my honest opinion.
 They are the points my wife and I are using to fly first class to Europe next month, and Thailand in January.
-We earned all our points by singing up for and USING our Ink Bold® Business Card and Chase Sapphire Preferred®.
+We earned all our points by singing up for and USING our Ink Bold® Business Card and Chase Sapphire Preferred® Card.
 Time to rebuild.

 Ultimate Rewards points can be transferred to United, Southwest, Korean Air, British Airways, Marriott, Hyatt, Priority Club, Amtrak, and Ritz-Carlton.
 Talk about options.
 And you can transfer them to individuals who have an Ultimate Rewards account as well.